gnjo/codeable/README.md

 codemirror wrap

 ## font face
-default setting do not join the xxx.ttf. you must write the font-face.
+default setting do not join the xxx.ttf. you must write the font-face. choice of the one.
 ```css
 .CodeMirror {
   font-family: 'monaco','gohu','consolas',monospace;